tharun-extinct/SPARK/.github/instructions/spark.instructions.md

 # SPARK AI Development Instructions

 ## Project Overview
-SPARK (Social Perceptual AI Real-time Knowledge Assistant) is an AI-powered video agent for mental wellness support using Tavus's Conversational Video Interface (CVI).
+SPARK (Social Perceptual AI Real-time Knowledge Assistant) is an AI-powered video agent for mental wellness expert, Doctor and a Tutor.
+Powered by Tavus's Conversational Video Interface (CVI).

 ## Rules & Guidelines
 - Always use tabs for indentation.